mco-gh/mco.dev/content/post/found/feynman.md

 > Genius is genetically determined.
 You inherit it from your children.

-which I found in a video of Michelle Feynman telling what it was like growing up with her famously iconoclastic father.
+which I found in a video of Michelle Feynman describing life with her famously playful and iconoclastic father.

 <br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/GnSvy3nH7l0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>